 But if you’re a true beginner, even the installation process can feel a bit overwhelming.

-That’s why today, we’ll guide you through the installation process for Python on various operating systems like Windows, macOS, and Linux.
+That’s why today, this guide explains the installation process for Python on various operating systems like Windows, macOS, and Linux.
 But before that, let’s understand what Python is and why it holds significance in the programming world.

 What is Python?

-Python is a versatile language, as we’ve already established, that has various applications, including web development, data analysis, machine learning, artificial intelligence, and automation.
-Its broad standard library and third-party packages make it so developers can create and deploy complex applications swiftly.
+Python is a versatile language, as we’ve already established, and its broad standard library and third-party packages make it so developers can create and deploy complex applications swiftly.

 Python is used by a diverse range of professionals and industries thanks to its adaptability.
 According to W3Techs, 1.5% of websites that use a known server-side programming language use Python.